riccardoobassoo02-star/modo-bess-analyser/README.md

 ## What the Tool Does

-The app answers four questions:
+The app answers four subquestions:

 **1. 📊 What does the price structure look like?**
 - Heatmap of median prices by hour and day of week